beegy-labs/my-girok/docs/policies/RESUME.md

     - Level 2: Open circle (◦)
     - Level 3: Filled square (▪)
     - Level 4: Open square (▫)
+  - **Recursive Structure**: Achievements can have children for nested structure

 - **UI Features**:
+  - Drag-and-drop reordering at all levels (companies, projects, achievements)
-  - Depth selector dropdown (--, ---, ----, ----) for each task
+  - Depth selector dropdown (•, ◦, ▪, ▫) for each achievement
   - Visual indentation in form editor
+  - Collapsible project cards
-  - Dynamic add/remove for companies, roles, and tasks
+  - Dynamic add/remove for companies, projects, and achievements
-  - Tasks can be reordered within each role
+  - Library theme with amber colors (📚 for companies, 📁 for projects, ⭐ for achievements)

 - **Use Cases**:
   - Multiple companies in career history
-  - Different roles/promotions at same company
+  - Multiple projects at each company
-  - Detailed breakdown of responsibilities and achievements
+  - Detailed breakdown of project achievements
-  - Hierarchical project structures (e.g., main feature → components → implementations → optimizations)
+  - Hierarchical accomplishment structures (e.g., main feature → components → implementations → optimizations)
-  - Contract/freelance positions with multiple deliverables
+  - Contract/freelance positions with multiple projects
-  - Team lead roles with oversight responsibilities
+  - Team lead roles with project oversight

-##### 2. Projects (프로젝트)
+##### 2. Standalone Projects (프로젝트)

+**NOTE**: As of 2025-01-13, the standalone Projects section has been removed from the UI.
+Projects are now entered within Work Experience under each company.
+This standalone Project type is kept for backward compatibility only.

-- **Unlimited Entries**: Add all significant projects
+- **Unlimited Entries**: Add all significant projects NOT associated with a company
 - **Fields Per Entry**:
   - Project name (required)
   - Your role (e.g., "Lead Developer", "Solo Developer")